mustafizEnosis/DevOps-eval-ci-cd-scripts/README.md

   4. Deploy:
     - Pull the image from the local registry
       - `docker pull localhost:5000/${IMAGE_NAME}:${COMMIT_SHA}`
-    - Run the pulled Docker image using the following command to ensure it is running in detached mode and maps the 8080 port to host machine's 3000 port so that it can be verified.
+    - Run the pulled Docker image using the following command to ensure it is running in detached mode and maps the 8080 port to host machine's 3000 port.
       - `docker run -d -p 3000:8080 localhost:5000/${IMAGE_NAME}:${COMMIT_SHA}`
-    - Sleep a little bit to ensure the express server is running with the docker container.
+    - Sleep a little bit to ensure the express server is running within the docker container.
     - Verify whether the server is running by invoking the below curl command and checking whether the response code is 200.
       - `curl --head --silent --write-out \"%{http_code}\" --output /dev/null \"http:\\host.docker.internal:3000\"`